 Wildflowers of the United States

-Family: Boraginaceae – Borage family Genus Common Name: Cynoglossum - hound's tongue Native Status: Native
+Family: Boraginaceae - Borage family Genus Common Name: Hound's tongue Native Status: Native

-Cynoglossum virginianum - Wild Comfrey.
+Cynoglossum virginianum - Wild Comfrey, Wild Hound's-tongue, Blue Houndstongue.
 Woodland wildflower of late spring.
 There are eight species in the Cynoglossum genus found in the US, three of which are native to North America - C. grande (CA, OR, WA), C. occidentale (CA, OR), and this species, C. virginianum, with one of the two varieties of the species found in most of the eastern half of the U.S. - 34 states.

 Wild Comfrey is at risk in 9 states: